Merzasphor/MWSE/docs/source/types/mwseTimer.md

 ### `timing`

+*Read-only*.
 When this timer ends, or the time remaining if the timer is paused.

 **Returns**: